ttran9/ws_task_list_2/README.md

 - At the time I am writing this, I am not sure how to fully certain code/functions in the best way.
 If I were writing for/with a team I would ask for a code review as I have doubts on how to organize the logic and functions.

+- A few TODO items:
+    - I am currently not sure how to modify the styling to make this cater to mobile devices (very small screens), I would need to modify the css files further (specifically TaskList.css).

 ## Running this application:
     - Make sure you have NodeJS installed, installation can be found [here](https://nodejs.org/en/download/)
 	- To run this application cd into the root directory and just run it with "npm start", some introductory information